-Wetherspoon's pubs are subject to regular audits by an experienced team of internal retail Wetherspoon also operates a 'mystery shopper' programme through MarketForce.
+Wetherspoon also operates a 'mystery shopper' programme through MarketForce.
 This includes pub visits from head office-based staff and independent mystery visits from members of the public, with visits reaching 10,000 each month.
 Assessing how well pubs are performing from the point of view of customers, the CQSMA scheme (cleanliness, quality, service, maintenance and atmosphere) is vital across the business.